SunilVarma24/Multi-Agent-System/README.md

 ## Technologies Used
 - **LangChain**: To build and manage agents.
 - **LangGraph**: For multi-agent communication and task execution.
+- **FastAPI**: To provide a robust backend API for executing agent workflows.
-- **Streamlit**: To deploy and visualize the system.
+- **Streamlit**: To deploy and visualize the system via a user-friendly frontend.

 ## Source Code
-## 1. multi_agent_system.py
+## 1. src/agents.py
-This script defines the core functionality of the multi-agent system, including agents, workflows, and tools.
+This script defines the core functionality of the multi-agent system, including agent definitions, prompts, and tool integrations.

 ### 1.1 Key Components